grahamstark/ScottishTaxBenefitModel.jl/docs/blog/_posts/2025-09-15-aggregate-performance.md

 There are lots of reasons why we could be doing the right sums on the right data and still be way off in the aggregate - payment lags, non-takeup, macro-effects.
 And definitions - how do you count rebates for Council Tax or high income deductions from Child Benefit.
 Plus scope - 2nd homes for CT, pensions to non-householders in care homes, etc..
 But it's still worthwhile to see if we're in the ballpark.

-This version uses uses ScotBen uprated to 2024q3 - I have a later version at home.
-I'm assuming full transition to Universal Credit, so the 'Legacy Benefit' stuff is soley pensioners, and 100% takeup - going to work [again!](https://ifs.org.uk/publications/take-means-tested-benefits-1984-90) on that one.

 The aggregates are assembled from all over the place - Scottish Fiscal Commission, GERS, ONS, Scottish Government, Social Security Scotland, Stat-XPlore.
 This is a [.bib file with everything](/assets/scotben-updating-and-aggregates-sources-2025-6-bib).
 A single, regularly updated, source for all this would be a good thing, I think.
 They don't all refer to the same periods (GERS, used for NI receipts is 2 years ago).